-Activities will include a Global Diplomacy group exercise, a dinner social featuring international appetizers, a keynote address by noted scholar John Owen (bio: http://politics.virginia.edu/people/jmo4n), student panels and a closing luncheon with Iowa Representative Zachary Nunn (formerly Director of Cybersecurity Policy at the National Security Council, White House).
+Activities will include a group simulation in U.S. foreign policy facilitate by Ambassador Joseph Mussomeli, a dinner social featuring international appetizers, a keynote address by noted scholar John Owen (bio: http://politics.virginia.edu/people/jmo4n), student panels and a closing luncheon with Iowa Representative Zachary Nunn (formerly Director of Cybersecurity Policy at the National Security Council, White House).

 Paper and presentation Guidelines: